 *Landscape with native or low-water plants to significantly reduce water usage outside the home.

-*Use leftover water for houseplants, instead of pouring out a half-empty glass or bottle of drinking water.
+*Use leftover water for houseplants, instead of pouring out a half-empty glass of drinking water.

 *Install rain barrels to catch the water from your downspouts and use that to water your garden, flowers, and shrubbery.

 You will save both money and water by employing these tips.
 And always remember - just like oxygen, we can't survive without water!